-Botox-related headaches are extremely rare and are thought to be caused by excessive contraction of certain muscles of the face.
-A headache may also occur if a blood vessel is injured during the Botox injection and a hematoma (pool of blood) forms.
+Botox-related headaches are an uncommon occurrence, but they can happen.
+It is thought that they are caused by excessive contraction of certain facial muscles.
+A headache may also be caused if a blood vessel is injured during the Botox injection and a hematoma (pool of blood) forms.
 This can cause a headache along with the formation of a tender, bruising lump on the skin.
-You may experience a headache after receiving Botox, usually on the day of the injection or the day after the injection.